What is the BGS Laptop Program?

 -

-All Year 10-12 students will therefore be required to participate in the compulsory three year school-managed laptop program from next year and be automatically supplied with the HP Elitebook X360 1030 G8 2023.
+All secondary students are required to participate in the compulsory three year school-managed laptop program are automatically supplied with the HP Elitebook commercial-grade device every 3 years.

 -